5/7/2025

 Tony Hsu

 I mean, our affordability work is true everywhere in every category.
-I mean, and that's because customers are always seeking more and more affordable options.
+I mean, and that's because customers are always seeking, you know, more and more affordable options.
 It doesn't mean that's the only thing we get judged on or work on.
 We always work on the same four things.
 How do we improve selection?
 How do we increase affordability?
 How do we set a higher bar for the quality of service?
 And how do we do better in terms of customer service, especially if we get it wrong?
-But our affordability initiatives really tackle every geography, every category, because what we're doing is we're just trying to continuously build more and more value into our products and increase the scale of what we can do and reinvest back into customers.
+But our affordability initiatives really tackle every geography, every category of Because what we're doing is we're just trying to continuously build more and more value into our products and increase the scale of what we can do and reinvest back into customers.

 speaker